 If an Event of Default occurs and is continuing, the Trustee may, or the Trustee may, in accordance with and subject to the Intercreditor Agreement, instruct the Collateral Agent to, pursue, in its own name or as trustee of an express trust, any available remedy by proceeding at law or in equity to collect the payment of principal of and interest on the Notes or to enforce the performance of any provision of the Notes or the Indenture or subject to the Intercreditor Agreement, instruct the Collateral Agent to enforce the Security Documents to the extent necessary.
 The Trustee may maintain a proceeding even if it does not possess any of the Notes or does not produce any of them in the proceeding.
-In addition, if an Event of Default occurs and is continuing, subject to the Intercreditor Agreement (if any), the Trustee may, and shall upon request of Holders of at least 25% in aggregate principal amount of outstanding Notes, (subject to receiving satisfactory indemnity and/or security) instruct the Collateral Agent to foreclose on the Collateral in accordance with the terms of the Security Documents and the Indenture and take such further action on behalf of the Holders of the Notes with respect to the Collateral as the Trustee deems appropriate.
+In addition, if an Event of Default occurs and is continuing, subject to the Intercreditor Agreement (if any), the Trustee may, and shall upon request of Holders of at least 25% in aggregate principal amount of outstanding Notes, (subject to receiving satisfactory indemnity and/or security) instruct the Collateral Agent to foreclose on the Collateral in accordance with the terms of the Notes with respect to the Collateral as the Trustee deems appropriate.
 See the section entitled "- Security."